wds4/tribal-tapestry/essays/bookJustification/overview.md

 The physical form and data format of individual nodes can be anything.
 The tapestry method places no restrictions.
 In the biological realm, nodes are patches of neurons: cortical columns, cortical minicolumns, nuclei, or other structures.
 In the digital realm, a node is a digital file: a data file, an image file, anything.

 Knowledge is represented in two layers: the *nodal layer* and the *topological layer*.
+The tapestry method is concerned with the principles of organization of the topological layer and the interaction of data between the two layers.

 ## 3. principles of organization